ireaneus/CDI/docs/ETP/ETPS9Assignment.md

 So where does our story begin?

-It begins with God.

 ---

-## Movement 1: The Father’s Plan
+## I. The Father’s Decree: The Source of Grace

-Paul tells us:

-> **Ephesians 1:3–5 (NASB1995)**
-> *Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ…*
+Paul begins our story in the heavens: *"Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ..."*

-> *just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
-In love*
+Our salvation began in the mind of God before time existed.
+Note verse 4: *"He chose us in Him before the foundation of the world."* This is reinforced by **Romans 8:29-30**:
-> *He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will,*

-Before you ever sought Him—
-He set His love on you.

-Before you ever responded—
-He had already purposed your salvation.

-And he says:

-*“In love.”*

-This is personal, just as you had a personal experience with Him.

-God did not just save you from something—
-He brought you into something.

-Adoption.

-You are brought into His family.

-> **Romans 8:15 (NASB1995)**
-> *“You have received a spirit of adoption as sons by which we cry out, ‘Abba!
-Father!’”*

-From beginning to end, our salvation is God’s work for His glory.
+> *"For those whom He foreknew, He also predestined to become conformed to the image of His Son... and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified."*

+Augustine famously argued against the Pelagians that if God chose us based on our future faith or merit, grace would no longer be grace.
+He wrote, *"God does not find us good; He makes us good"* (Augustine, On the Predestination of the Saints).

+If your salvation rested on your ability to stay *"choosable,"* you would lose it by lunchtime.
+But because it was settled before the stars were hung, it is as firm as the throne of God.
+As Charles Spurgeon once quipped, *"I believe the doctrine of election, because I am quite certain that, if God had not chosen me, I should never have chosen Him"* (Spurgeon, Sermon No. 41-42).

 ---

-## Movement 2: The Son’s Redemption
+## II.
+The Son’s Purchase: The Means of Grace

-Now Paul moves from the Father’s plan to the Son’s work.

-> *In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace*
+Paul shifts from the decree in eternity to the delivery in history: *"In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace..."* (v.
+7).
-> *which He lavished on us.
-In all wisdom and insight*

-If the Father planned salvation,
-the Son accomplished it.

-Redemption means a price was paid.

-> **1 Peter 1:18–19 (NASB1995)**
-> *“…not with perishable things like silver or gold… but with precious blood… the blood of Christ.”*

-And what did it accomplish?

-Forgiveness.

-> **Hebrews 9:12 (NASB1995)**
-> *“…having obtained eternal redemption.”*

-Complete.
+The Father’s plan required a price.
+This is not a *"metaphorical"* redemption; it is a legal reality.
+We see this echoed in **Colossians 1:13-14**:

+> *"For He rescued us from the domain of darkness, and transferred us to the kingdom of His beloved Son, in whom we have redemption, the forgiveness of sins."*

+Here we see the *"Happy Exchange."* Martin Luther often spoke of this—that Christ takes our *"strangled, sin-stained conscience"* and gives us His *"radiant righteousness."*

+Luther noted that without the blood of Christ, God’s *"wisdom"* and *"purpose"* mentioned in verses 8 and 9 would only be terrifying to us.
+It is the blood that makes God’s mystery a *"sweet comfort"* rather than a *"consuming fire"* (Luther, Sermon on Ephesians 1).

+Note the phrase in verse 10: *"the summing up of all things in Christ."* Everything in the universe—from the smallest atom to the largest galaxy—is being pulled toward the gravity of Jesus Christ.

+You are not just *"forgiven"* in a legal sense; you are *"accepted in the Beloved."* You are no longer a rebel waiting for a pardon; you are a son or daughter inheriting a kingdom.

+## III.
+The Spirit’s Seal: The Security of Grace

+Finally, Paul brings this home to our present experience: *"In Him, you also, after listening to the message of truth... were sealed in Him with the Holy Spirit of promise..."*

+In the ancient world, a seal indicated ownership and authenticity.
+When a king put his signet ring into hot wax on a document, that document carried his authority.

+But Paul goes further; he calls the Spirit the *"earnest"* or *"pledge"* of our inheritance (v.
+14).
+In modern terms, the Holy Spirit is the down payment.

+> **2 Corinthians 1:21-22**:
+> *"Now He who establishes us with you in Christ and anointed us is God, who also sealed us and gave us the Spirit in our hearts as a pledge."*

+Spurgeon loved this imagery.
+He explained that if God has given you the Holy Spirit—He is giving you a hunger for Word, a hatred for sin, and a love for Christ—He has given you the first installment of heaven itself.
+And God is not a businessman who defaults on His installments.
+If He gave the down payment, He will finish the transaction.

 ---

-## Movement 3: The Spirit’s Guarantee

-Then Paul shows us the work of the Spirit.

-> *In Him, you also, after listening to the message of truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of promise,*
-> *who is given as a pledge of our inheritance, with a view to the redemption of God’s own possession, to the praise of His glory.*

-You heard.
-You believed.
-You were sealed.

-> **2 Corinthians 1:21–22 (NASB1995)**
-> *“…He also sealed us and gave us the Spirit… as a pledge.”*

-To be sealed means God has sealed you with His authority, you are His.

-And the Spirit is given as a guarantee—

-> **1 Peter 1:4 (NASB1995)**
-> *“…an inheritance… reserved in heaven for you.”*

-Not just promised—

-**reserved.**

-This inheritance is not uncertain.

-It is kept by God,
-secured by the Spirit,
-and guaranteed to be received.

-*“So what we’re seeing is this—*
-*from beginning to end, this is God’s work…”*
+## Conclusion: Soli Deo Gloria

+Three times in this passage, like a recurring holy thunder, Paul strikes the same chord: **"To the praise of His glory"** (vv.
+6, 12, 14).
+This brings us to the great Reformation banner: **Soli Deo Gloria.**

+**The Definition:**
+*Soli Deo Gloria* is the confession that all of creation, all of history, and every heartbeat of our salvation exists for the sake of God’s renown alone.
+It means that God is the Alpha and the Omega of our redemption; it begins in His sovereign will, is accomplished by His sovereign power, and terminates in His sovereign praise.
+It is the refusal to allow any human merit, any human "cooperation," or any human pride to steal even a fraction of the spotlight from the Creator.

+As the Prophet Isaiah records the very heart of the Father in **Isaiah 42:8**:
+> *"I am the Lord, that is My name; I will not give My glory to another, nor My praise to graven images."*

+And as Paul concludes his grandest theological treatise in **Romans 11:36**:
+> *"For from Him and through Him and to Him are all things.
+To Him be the glory forever.
+Amen."*

+**The Complete Display:**
+We must never forget: **Our salvation is a Trinitarian masterpiece, sovereignly orchestrated by the Father, legally purchased by the Son, and eternally preserved by the Spirit—all to the end that He might be praised.**

+If we try to take credit for even our *faith*, we are attempting to rob the King of His crown.
+As **John Calvin** powerfully noted:
+> "The world was established to be the theater of God’s glory...
+We never truly glory in Him until we have utterly discarded our own glory...
+For God does not share His glory with us, but He displays it in us, that He alone may be seen and praised."
+(Calvin, *Institutes of the Christian Religion*)

+And as **Charles Spurgeon** would roar from his pulpit:
+> "If there be one stitch in the celestial garment of our righteousness which we ourselves have put there, then we are lost.
+But if it be all of grace, from the first thread to the last, then are we saved!
+To God alone be the glory, for He is the Author and the Finisher of it all."
+(Spurgeon, *Sermon No. 231*)

+**Final Exhortation:**
+Beloved, your story began long ago *"before the foundation"*, we know elsewhere *"that we were dead in our trespasses and sins"* and from this long blessing we know that,

+The Father elected you to the praise of His glory.
+The Son redeemed you to the praise of His glory.
+The Spirit sealed you to the praise of His glory.

+Pastors usually end a sermon with an Application section, however as with John MacArthur, I will not persuade you with what I think the application should be, I want the Holy Spirit to apply His words to your hearts and let Him provide the conviction and application to you personally.

+Thank you for your time

+**Soli Deo Gloria.**

 ---

-## Conclusion

-When we step back and look at this passage, the picture becomes clear:

-The Father planned our salvation.
-The Son accomplished our redemption.
-The Spirit seals and guarantees it.

-And three times Paul tells us why:

-> *“to the praise of His glory.”*

-> **2 Corinthians 4:6 (NASB1995)**
-> *“…the Light of the knowledge of the glory of God in the face of Christ.”*

-Our salvation is not just rescue—

-it is a display.

-A display of His grace.
-A display of His power.
-A display of His completeness.

-So that when people look at what God has done…

-they don’t see us.

-They see Him.

----

-## Application

-So what does this mean for us?

-If it is true that God has given us every spiritual blessing in Christ…
-Why do we keep looking elsewhere?

-What are you treating as treasure that cannot truly satisfy?

----

-Your *"coming to Christ"* moment was not the beginning of your story,
-It happened long before, your decision to follow Him was a response to Him working in your salvation long ago.

----

-And if this salvation is truly God’s work…

-Then you can rest.

-He chose.
-He redeemed.
-He sealed.

-Rest in what God has already done.

----

-And finally—

-If your salvation is for the praise of His glory…

-Then your life has a purpose.

-Not just to exist.
-Not just to get by.

-But to display His glory.

-In how you live.
-In how you speak.
-In how you respond.